ssbb/tako/docs/housing_orientation.md

 <img width="350" alt="2" src="./img/housing_orientation/2.png">

 Now, there is no space for screws, and you can't use dome strips due to the misaligned rows.
-So it's logical to change the housing orientation, making columns the new "arows".
+So it's logical to change the housing orientation, making columns the new "rows".

 <img width="350" alt="3" src="./img/housing_orientation/3.png">